douglasteeple/DIGITS_Traffic_Signs/README.md

 This project consists of two parts:

 1. Classification training of the supplied P1 dataset of bottles, candy wrappers and an empty conveyor belt - the "P1" dataset.
 2. Creation of a Robotic Inference idea.
 In this case a traffic sign classification idea was chosen.
-These images are in the "TrafficSigns" dataset.
+The images are in the "TrafficSigns" dataset.

 <hr>